1. Purposes for which KELLY + PARTNERS collects, holds, uses and discloses personal information:

 Once we have no purpose for holding your personal information, we will take all reasonable steps to destroy or de-identify the information.

 5. Disclosure of personal information overseas and sharing personal information amongst and within the KELLY + PARTNERS Group network

 (a) Disclosure amongst and within the KELLY + PARTNERS Group:

-The KELLY + PARTNERS Group has offices throughout New South Wales.
+The KELLY + PARTNERS Group has offices throughout Australia.
 To meet the purposes for which your personal information has been collected we may disclose your information to others in the KELLY + PARTNERS Group.

 (b) Disclosure overseas:

 KELLY + PARTNERS utilises some service providers overseas to process data and help deliver services to you.
 We may disclose your personal information to these providers from time to time.
 Such overseas disclosure would be to India or another country as advised.
 When required, your personal information will only be disclosed to an overseas person or business in the following circumstances:

 - Where the overseas recipient has signed a contract with us which creates legal obligations to comply with Australian Privacy Law (i.e. the APPs);